-- (A) No employer shall employ any person for a work period of more than five (5) hours without a meal period of not less than 30 minutes, except that when a work period of not more than six (6) hours will complete the day's work the meal period may be waived by mutual consent of the employer and the employee.
-Unless the employee is relieved of all duty during a 30 minute meal period, the meal period shall be considered an "on duty" meal period and counted as time worked.
+(A) No employer shall employ any person for a work period of more than six (6) hours without a meal period of not less than 30 minutes, nor more than one (1) hour.
+Subsequent meal period for all employees shall be called not later than six (6) hours after the termination of the preceding meal period.

+(B) Unless the employee is relieved of all duty during a 30 minute meal period, the meal period shall be considered an "on duty" meal period and counted as time worked.
 An "on duty" meal period shall be permitted only when the nature of the work prevents an employee from being relieved of all duty and when by written agreement between the parties an on-the-job paid meal period is agreed to.
-The written agreement shall state that the employee may, in writing, revoke the agreement at any time. - (B) If an employer fails to provide an employee a meal period in accordance with the applicable provisions of this order, the employer shall pay the employee one (1) hour of pay at the employee's regular rate of compensation for each workday that the meal period is not provided. - (C) In all places of employment where employees are required to eat on the premises, a suitable place for that purpose shall be designated. - (D) Notwithstanding any other provision of this order, employees in the health care industry who work shifts in excess of eight (8) total hours in a workday may voluntarily waive their right to one of their two meal periods.
-In order to be valid, any such waiver must be documented in a written agreement that is voluntarily signed by both the employee and the employer.
-The employee may revoke the waiver at any time by providing the employer at least one (1) day's written notice.
-The employee shall be fully compensated for all working time, including any on-the-job meal period, while such a waiver is in effect.
+The written agreement shall state that the employee may, in writing, revoke the agreement at any time.

+(C) If an employer fails to provide an employee a meal period in accordance with the applicable provisions of this Order, the employer shall pay the employee one (1) hour of pay at the employee's regular rate of compensation for each work day that the meal period is not provided.

+(D) In all places of employment where employees are required to eat on the premises, a suitable place for that purpose shall be designated.